Achievements as a Journey not a Destination

 I had no excuses.

 As I grabbed my bag and water bottle, I was “ready” to “show up” for myself.
 I needed to, because there was no one there to coax or encourage me.
-I had to be there for “me” and I was.
+I had to be there for “me,” and I was.

 Yesterday, I woke up quite sore — especially my pecs.
 These are not muscles I use much, if at all.
 I had thought I might go swimming, but I was so sore I wasn’t sure that was such a good idea since it had been way too long since I last did it.
-I stretched my muscles and rested and prepared my gym bag to go on Friday.
+I stretched my muscles and rested, and prepared my gym bag to go on Friday.

-When I awoke today, everything was prepared.
-The only thing I grabbed was a mask because of the smoke warning outside, and headed to the gym.
+Joy still at it - going to the gymWhen I awoke today, everything was prepared.
+The only thing I grabbed was a mask because of the smoke warning outside, and I headed to the gym.

 I had already determined I would do what I could, given I am new at it and still somewhat sore from Wednesday, and had a good workout.
 I was surprised that I could increase weight or reps on some machines but definitely did less on the pec press.
 That’s okay.
 I “showed up.”